 No changes are proposed for the program objectives.
-The result of recent experiences has proven that those recieving Marysville CDBG funds are expending them in a timely fashion, and supporting populations and needs identified in the 2015-2019 Consolidate plan and 2019 Annual Action Plan.
+The result of recent experiences has proven that those receiving Marysville CDBG funds are expending them in a timely fashion, and supporting populations and needs identified in the 2020-2024 Consolidated plan and 2021 Annual Action Plan.
+Subrecipients have also proven that they can adapt and identify vulnerable populations amid the ever-changing landscape of a global pandemic and record high housing costs.